How to Create a Popup in Divi (Divi 4 and Divi 5)

 Styling up the close icon.

 Next, go to the Advanced tab and open the Position block.
 Set the position to Absolute and select the top-right corner icon on the Location field.
-To set a more precise position, you can also set the vertical offset and horizontal offset.

 Setting the position of the close icon.

 A little tip.
-To make the close button looks good on any device type, you can utilize the responsive editing feature of divi by setting the different values of the vertical offset and horizontal offset.
-You can click the phone icon to access the responsive editing feature of Divi.
+To make the close button look good on any device type, you can utilize the responsive editing feature of divi by setting the different values of the vertical offset and horizontal offset.

 Set the different settings value using responsive editing feature.